cookiephone/cookiephone.github.io/index.md

 ## Cookiephone

 Hey, im Cookiephone.
 I'm a computer science student and I do some programming for fun.
-Projects that are currently maintained by me and which I believe are properly reflecting my abilities are visible on this page.
+Projects that are currently maintained by me and which I believe are properly reflecting my abilities are shown on this page.

 ### Markdown